Fellowship Program

 1947.
 Oil on canvas, 69” x 28”. © Catherine Lea Weeks

-The fellowship is open to current graduate and undergraduate students at the University of Texas-El Paso in any department or program in the College of Liberal Arts and involves a project related to Tom Lea.
-Sample types of projects are as follows:
+The fellowship is open to current graduate and undergraduate students in any department or program in the College of Liberal Arts, to College of Education majors, and to faculty who would like to investigate a research topic project related to Tom Lea.
+Sample types of projects include the following:

 • A scholarly work based on primary documents related to Tom Lea